 Essential reading: Top fitness trackers and health gadgets

 HealthBox consists of a smart scale, a fitness tracker and a heart rate chest strap.
 All three were launched back in 2016 with partner HTC.
 At the time many had expected the well known brand would make a name for itself as a provider of connected health and fitness gear.

 The UA fitness band is essentially the 2015 HTC Grip, a $199 sleep and step-tracker with touch display, that never actually made it to the market.
-It is now called UA Band and is capable of all the usual activity tracking features we’ve seen before, including step counting and sleep monitoring, along with a heart rate monitor which was originally left off the Grip.
+It was rebranded as UA Band with all the usual activity tracking features baked in, including step counting, sleep and heart rate monitoring.

-Alongside the Band is the UA Scale which joins an increasingly crowded market of connected scales – the most recent addition, also announced at CES, is the Polar Balance scale.
-The UA Scale is a sleek, glass-covered device that is able to recognise up to 8 users, and also syncs information back to the UA Record app.
+Alongside the Band is the UA Scale.
+This is a sleek, glass-covered device that is able to recognize up to 8 users, and also syncs information back to the UA Record app.
 In addition to weight, it can monitor body fat.
-Interestingly, the scale has speaker notifications to give you audible updates on progress and a welcome in the morning.
+Interestingly, the scale has speaker notifications to give you audible updates on progress and a cheerful welcome in the morning.

-Finally, also announced is the UA Heart Rate chest strap.
-This will provide you with more precise heart rate measurements than the band, and will let you track workout intensity and heart rate zones.
+The third device is the UA Heart Rate chest strap.
+This provides you with more precise heart rate measurements than the band, and lets you track workout intensity and heart rate zones.

 Like this article?
 Subscribe to our monthly newsletter and never miss out.